Warnings for Tracleer

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

 Hepatotoxicity

-Elevations of AST or ALT associated with Tracleer are dose-dependent, occur both early and late in treatment, usually progress slowly, are typically asymptomatic, and usually have been reversible after treatment interruption or cessation.
-Aminotransferase elevations also may reverse spontaneously while continuing treatment with Tracleer.
+Elevations of AST or ALT associated with TRACLEER are dose-dependent, occur both early and late in treatment, usually progress slowly, are typically asymptomatic, and usually have been reversible after treatment interruption or cessation.
+Aminotransferase elevations also may reverse spontaneously while continuing treatment with TRACLEER.

-In WHO Functional Class II patients, consider whether the benefits of Tracleer are sufficient to offset the risk of hepatotoxicity, which may preclude future use as their disease progresses.
+In WHO Functional Class II patients, consider whether the benefits of TRACLEER are sufficient to offset the risk of hepatotoxicity, which may preclude future use as their disease progresses.

-Embryo-Fetal Toxicity
+Embryo-fetal Toxicity

-Prescribing And Distribution Program For Tracleer
+Prescribing and Distribution Program for Bosentan

-Required components of the Tracleer REMS are:
+Required components of the Bosentan REMS are:

 - Healthcare professionals must (1) review serum aminotransferases (ALT/AST) and bilirubin, and agree to order and monitor these tests monthly; and (2) for females of reproductive potential, confirm that the patient is not pregnant, and agree to order and monitor pregnancy tests monthly.